kaiomagalhaes/blog/en/vault.md

 Here at [Codelitt](http://www.codelitt.com/) we are really concerned about security.
 We've writen about it before [here](http://www.codelitt.com/blog/pragmatic-approach-building-ruby-rails-apps-quickly-quality-code/#security), but there are still a lot of practices and services that we use in our ecosystem.
 Today I'm going to talk about [Vault](vaultproject.io), the service that we use to handle sensible env variables.

 [Vault](vaultproject.io) is an awesome service to store sensitive key/values.
-Here we use it to store our env variables like service keys, service password and so on.
+We use it to store our env variables like service keys and passwords.

+It offers a really good [documentation](https://www.vaultproject.io/docs/index.html), but if you don't care about the security in your server it doesn't matter if you are going to use a robust application like this one or if you store your sensitive data in plain text.
+So here you will learn how to have Vault working in a secure server.

 Let's learn how to set it up.

 In case you are setting up a new server take a look in our [server security practices](https://github.com/codelittinc/incubator-resources/blob/master/best_practices/servers.md) and remember to *not* set it up with the root admin.

+I strongly recommend you to use the [2factor authentication](https://github.com/kaiomagalhaes/incubator-resources/blob/master/best_practices/servers.md#2-factor-authentication), it may give you some headaches but it is totally worth.

 If you don't have the docker-compose installed take a look on this [great tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-14-04) provided by [Digital Ocean](https://www.digitalocean.com/).